 - Performance Data such as performance reviews and ratings, performance development plans and related correspondence; and timesheet information;

 - Activity Data such as the websites our employees visit while using a Teachit computer or Teachit network, and the activity logs held within Teachit systems and databases;

 - Communications Data such as the emails you send or receive via the Teachit email system.

 We also collect, use and share aggregated data such as statistical or demographic data for any purpose.
-Aggregated data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
+Aggregated data may be derived from your personal data but is anonymous and is not considered personal data in law as this data does not directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.

 Teachit does not carry out covert monitoring or surveillance (that is, where you are unaware that the monitoring or surveillance is taking place) unless, in highly exceptional circumstances, there are reasonable grounds to suspect that criminal activity or extremely serious malpractice is taking place and, after suitable consideration, Teachit reasonably believes there is no less intrusive way to tackle the issue.

 Any covert monitoring or surveillance will be carried out for a limited and reasonable period of time consistent with the objectives of the monitoring or surveillance and will relate only to the specific suspected criminal activity or extremely serious malpractice.